David Brunt

+Cycles research

+In 1926, Brunt published "Periodicities in European Weather" in the Philosophical Transactions of the Royal Society, a harmonic analysis of rainfall, temperature, and atmospheric pressure records from twelve European cities with observational histories extending back at least a century.
+The study identified 34 distinct periodicities, including 16 of less than two years' duration, and became one of the most frequently cited authorities in mid-20th-century cycles research literature, particularly the publications of the Foundation for the Study of Cycles, which repeatedly compared Brunt's weather cycles against independently derived cycles in wheat prices, sunspot activity, and tree-ring growth as a test of cross-domain corroboration.
+Brunt's own periodogram methods, developed in his earlier statistical text The Combination of Observations (1917), were noted by contemporaries such as Gilbert Walker to have tempered rather than confirmed belief in the reality of many claimed meteorological periodicities, even as the 1926 paper's cycle catalogue continued to be widely cited by later researchers.

 Between 1936 and 1939 he contributed to a theoretical understanding of fog dispersal, information used in the development of the FIDO fog dispersal system.

 He was elected a Fellow of the Royal Society (FRS) in 1939 and was awarded their Royal Medal in 1944.
 He went on to serve as their secretary from 1948 to 1957 and as their vice-president from 1949 to 1957.

 He served as president of the Royal Meteorological Society from 1942 to 1944 and received both their Buchan prize and their 1947 Symons Gold Medal.
 He was also president of the Physical Society from 1945 to 1947.

 He was made a Knight Bachelor in 1949 and appointed Knight Commander of the Order of the British Empire (KBE) in 1959.

 Private life

 While he was working at Caerleon in 1915, he married Claudia Mary Elizabeth Roberts of Nant-y-glo, Monmouthshire, who had been a fellow student both at Abertillery and Aberystwyth.
 They had one son who died unmarried.